MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-identity-overview.md

 Services in Azure Stack Hub that interact with the identity provider are registered as apps with the identity provider.
 Like apps, registration enables a service to authenticate with the identity system.

 All Azure services use [OpenID Connect](/azure/active-directory/develop/active-directory-protocols-openid-connect-code) protocols and [JSON Web Tokens](/azure/active-directory/develop/active-directory-token-and-claims) to establish their identity.
-Because Azure AD and AD FS use protocols consistently, you can use [Azure Active Directory Authentication Library](/azure/active-directory/develop/active-directory-authentication-libraries) (ADAL) to authenticate on-premises or to Azure (in a connected scenario).
-With ADAL, you can also use tools such as Azure PowerShell and Azure CLI for cross-cloud and on-premises resource management.
+Because Azure AD and AD FS use protocols consistently, you can use [the Microsoft Authentication Library](/azure/active-directory/develop/msal-overview) (MSAL) to obtain a security token to authenticate on-premises or to Azure (in a connected scenario).
+With MSAL, you can also use tools such as Azure PowerShell and Azure CLI for cross-cloud and on-premises resource management.

 ### Identities and your identity system